Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-\begin{proof} Assume that $s_{i} \in \L(w)$.
-Then we can write $w=s_{i}v$ (reduced).
-By Lemma~\ref{lem:powers of 2 and delta for images of monomials} applied to $\theta(b_{v})$, we must have {\allowdisplaybreaks } This implies that we obtain $d_{w}$ by concatenating $d_{i}$ on top of $d_{v}$.
-In this case, there are no relations to interact with the simple edge from $i$ to $i+1$ in the north face of $d_{i}$.
-So, we must have a simple edge joining $i$ to $i+1$ in the north face of $d_{w}$.

-The proof that $s_{i} \in \R(w)$ implies that there is a simple edge joining $i'$ to $(i+1)'$ is symmetric. \end{proof}
+This implies that we obtain $d_{w}$ by concatenating $d_{i}$ on top of $d_{v}$.
+It follows that we must have a simple edge joining $i$ to $i+1$ in the north face of $d_{w}$.
+The proof that $s_{i} \in \R(w)$ implies that there is a simple edge joining $i'$ to $(i+1)'$ in the south face of $d_w$ is similar. \end{proof}